 One thing to be extremely careful about is where you change your money.
 Only go to an authorized money changer.
 You will see many places that offer rates that seem higher than usual (I especially saw this in Seminyak).
 THIS IS A SCAM! (capitalized for emphasis!)
 Google is a great way to check the ongoing rate.
 If the rate advertised looks too good to be true, it definitely is!
 From all the authorized money changers, the airport changers definitely had the lowest rate so only change a minimum at the airport.

 Places like restaurants and bars will take credit cards.
 Make sure to get a card with no foreign transactions fees and to let your credit card issuing company know that you plan on using it in Bali.
-Some places may charge you a fee for using your credit card, so overall, liquid cash is probably your best bet in Bali.
+Some places may charge you a fee for using your credit card.
+Overall, liquid cash is probably your best bet in Bali.

 Considering how expensive roaming can be and how cheap a local sim card is, it’s honestly not worth it to pay for roaming.
 In fact, I always get a local sim card whenever I travel.
 The only caveat here is that you need to have an unlocked phone.

 You can either buy a sim card at the airport or at a convenience store along the streets.
 Although expensive, I recommend buying a sim card at the airport because they register the card for you.
 This is a new law that came into place and convenience stores cannot do this for you.